georgberecz/football-data-mining/README.md

   - https://betegy.com/
   - http://www.forebet.com/en/football-tips-and-predictions-for-today

-we still belive that we add novelity to this domain by looking at cards, halftime results and making some predictions based on these.
+We still believe that we add novelity to this domain by looking at cards, halftime results and making some predictions based on these.